 Peggy Guggenheim (1898-1979)

-Throughout her life, this lady assembled an extensive and impressive art collection, which can still be admired by the visitors and attracts thousands of visitors to its location in Venice.
-Peggy was known for her active social life and emotional involvement with artists such as Max Ernst, whom she also assisted with his immigration to the United Stated, helping him to ship artworks that were considered as “degenerated” in Nazi Germany.
+Throughout her life, this lady assembled an extensive and impressive art collection, which can still be admired and attracts thousands of visitors to its location in Venice.
+Peggy was known for her active social life and emotional involvement with artists such as Max Ernst, whom she also assisted with his immigration to the United States, helping him to ship artworks that were considered as “degenerated” in Nazi Germany.

 When she closed her New York gallery in 1947 to move to her beloved Europe, critic Clement Greenberg wrote: “Her departure is in my opinion a serious loss to living American art… She gave more first showings to more serious new artists than anyone else in the country.”
 Before leaving, she had already discovered Mark Rothko, Joseph Cornell, Robert Motherwell, Willem de Kooning and Jackson Pollock.

 François Pinault (b.
 1936)